foxt7ot/CustomPopup/Readme.md

-# Customized pop up window created with the help of plain JS and CSS
+# Custom Pop up window

+Created with the help of plain JS and CSS